yasya-ayesha/rc-melody/README.md

 # rc-melody
+## made by Yaroslava Smielova
-made at glo academy intensive
+at glo academy intensive